OpenIndiana/oi-userland/doc/userland-tools.md

 via **userland-zone destroy-zone --id 123**.

 * Before every build, it is recommend to update the template zone via **userland-zone update-template**.
-This is especially in cases such as new compilers or libraries get updated and developers should always use the latest bits to build oi-userland components.
+This is especially important in cases when compilers or libraries get updated and developers should always use the latest bits to build oi-userland components.

 * If you want to get rid of the template zone, delete it via **userland-zone delete-template**.